XuewenWangUGA/StrPhaser/README.md

 ` cd VarSeqStitcher`

 ### Step 1. prepare a genome reference file which should be the one used for vcf generation previously
-Download the genome sequence of human from the 1000 Genome Project to the folder "VarSeqStitcher"
+Download the genome sequence of human from the 1000 Genome Project to the folder "StrPhaser"
        ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/GRCh38_full_analysis_set_plus_decoy_hla.fa
 or use the command: